ivarref/double-trouble/README.md

 * A modified compare-and-swap function, `:dt/cas`, that gracefully handles duplicates.
 * A set-and-change function, `:dt/sac`, that cancels a transaction if a value does not change.
 * A just-increment-it function, `:dt/jii`, that increments the value of an attribute.
+* A counter function, `:dt/counter` that returns increasing numbers starting from 1 for a given counter name.

 On-prem only.